ERnsTL/flowd/doc/adr/adr-002-runtime_architecture_scheduler_vs_thread-per-node.md

 4. The transition is all-at-once.
 There must not be multiple execution models in the system, and no runtime switching.

 Additionally:

-- ProcessResult should be an explicit enum (DidWork / NoWork / Finished)
+- ProcessResult MUST be an explicit enum (DidWork / NoWork / Finished)
-- process() must never block
-- scheduler is the central execution engine, not an optional layer
+- The scheduler is the central execution engine, not an optional layer, and MUST NOT be bypassed.
+- process() MUST never block.

+  External I/O inside process() is restricted to two allowed patterns:

+  1. Offloaded I/O (default / recommended)

+     - External I/O is executed in background threads or async tasks
+     - process() only enqueues work and drains completed results
+     - completion MUST signal the scheduler

+  2. Bounded non-blocking reactor (allowed under strict constraints)

+     - process() MAY perform non-blocking I/O operations
+     - operations MUST NOT block under any circumstances
+     - execution MUST be bounded by the assigned budget
+     - no waiting, sleeping, or blocking syscalls are allowed

+  The following are explicitly forbidden inside process():

+  - blocking network calls (connect, read with blocking socket, etc.)
+  - file I/O that may block
+  - sleep / wait / thread join
+  - any operation with unbounded latency

+  Polling-only designs without scheduler signaling are forbidden.

 These constraints are normative requirements.
 Conformance MUST be validated by tests and runtime checks.

+Interpretation:

+"No blocking" means that process() must always return in bounded time, independent of external system behavior.

 ## 8. Real-Time Components